embassy-rs/trouble/README.md

 [![CI](https://github.com/embassy-rs/trouble/actions/workflows/ci.yaml/badge.svg)](https://github.com/embassy-rs/trouble/actions/workflows/ci.yaml)

 TrouBLE is a Bluetooth Low Energy (BLE) Host implementation written in Rust, with a future goal of qualification.
-The initial implementation was based on [`bleps`](https://github.com/bjoernQ/bleps) but has been adopted to work with types and traits from [`bt-hci`](https://github.com/alexmoon/bt-hci).
+The initial implementation was based on [`bleps`](https://github.com/bjoernQ/bleps) but has been adopted to work with types and traits from [`bt-hci`](https://github.com/alexmoon/bt-hci) and adding support for more of the BLE specification such as L2CAP connection oriented channels.

 ### What is a Host?